ChinaID/xDeliverer/README.md

 Run:

-Go to Windows Service you will see a service "xDelivererService" if your installation is successful, then start it.
+Go to Windows Service you will see a service "xDelivererService" if your installation is successful, then start it

 Configuration: